-Scientists bump into 'flying spaghetti monster' on deep-sea voyage to underwater mountains
+The 'flying spaghetti monster' does exist.
+Scientists bump into it on a deep-sea voyage to underwater mountains

-Scientists bump into 'flying spaghetti monster' on deep-sea voyage to underwater mountains
+The 'flying spaghetti monster' does exist.
+Scientists bump into it on a deep-sea voyage to underwater mountains

 Researchers stumbled upon the otherworldly colony of organisms on their way to an explored seamount off the coast of Chile.